Should I get domestic travel insurance?

 Baggage and other belongings.

-Sometimes your baggage can be mishandled and damaged, get lost, stolen or even miss your flight, leaving you without belongings for a few days or for the entire stay away.
-Whatever the reason is, being without the things you packed can be extremely inconvenient.
-Domestic travel insurance can cover the loss of your belongings for an agreed amount if you do not have proof of purchase readily available.
+Sometimes your baggage can be mishandled and damaged, lost, stolen or even miss your flight, leaving you without belongings for a few days or for the entire stay away.
+Whatever the reason, being without the things you packed can be extremely inconvenient.

 Rental cars.

 Thinking about hiring a car?
 It’s generally the best way to get around and see the sights.
-While some rental companies offer cover, it’s always a good idea to make sure you have your own cover in place before you drive away.
-Paying for the excess on your insurance policy is no comparison to paying for the repair or replacement of a damaged or stolen vehicle.
+While some rental companies offer cover, it’s always a good idea to make sure you have comprehensive cover in place before you drive away.
+With the Domestic travel insurance policy, it can cover the insurance excess on your hire vehicle that you become liable to pay if the vehicle is damaged or stolen.
+Paying for the excess is no comparison to paying for the repair or replacement of a damaged or stolen vehicle.

 Additional activities.

-If you’re planning on skiing, golfing, or any other physical activity, you may be required to take out additional optional travel insurance.
-This can cover you for the items taken away with you, items you hire that get lost or stolen, or even physical injury while you’re on your trip.
-Remember, to mention to your insurer if you plan on doing additional activities as they may not be included in your standard policy.
+If you’re planning on skiing, riding a motorbike or moped (as the driver or passenger) , cover is available for an extra premium.
+This can cover you for participating in the activity and assisting with additional expenses incurred if you are hurt.
+Remember, to check the list of included activities as well and to mention to your insurer if you plan on doing additional activities as they may not be included in your standard policy.

 What domestic travel insurance may not cover.

-Many domestic insurance policies generally won’t cover medical expenses incurred within Australia.
-However, according to Canstar, Australian citizens and permanent residents can use their Medicare card or private health insurance to help cover some, or all, of the medical costs involved.
+Domestic travel insurance policies don’t cover medical or dental expenses incurred within Australia.
+Australian citizens and permanent residents may be able to use their Medicare card or private health insurance to help cover some, or all, of the medical costs involved.

-They go on to say, “as with most insurance policies, there are some general exclusions to be aware of.
-Some you may find in a domestic travel insurance policy include breaking the law, being under the influence of alcohol or illicit drugs, not disclosing a pre-existing condition, not taking reasonable steps to protect your belongings, or ignoring official warnings or advice.”
+It’s important to know that with most insurance policies, there are some general exclusions to be aware of.
+You may find that the travel insurance policy you're looking at might not provide coverage if you're breaking the law, under the influence of alcohol or illicit drugs, failing to disclose a pre-existing condition, neglecting to take reasonable steps to protect your belongings, or disregarding official warnings or advice.

 Thinking of travelling around Australia?
 The team at Defence Bank can help with your domestic insurance.
 Call our Contact Centre on 1800 033 139 or visit your local branch to find out more.